Frequently Asked Questions

 -

 Concierge physical therapy is a premium, direct-pay model of care where your therapist comes to you.
-There are no insurance middlemen, no waiting rooms, and no double-booked appointments.
 Every session is one-on-one with your doctor of physical therapy, fully dedicated to you for the entire visit.
-It's physical therapy the way it was always meant to be delivered.

 -

-In a traditional clinic setting, therapists often manage multiple patients at once, sessions are shaped by what insurance will cover, and you may spend more time with an aide than your actual therapist.
-At South Bay Concierge Physical Therapy, Dr. Rachael is with you for every minute of every session.
-Your plan of care is built entirely around your goals — not a billing code.
+In a traditional clinic, therapists often manage multiple patients at once, sessions are shaped by what insurance will cover, and you may spend more time with an aide than your actual therapist.
+At South Bay Concierge Physical Therapy, your therapist is with you for every minute of every session.
+Your plan of care is built around your goals, not a billing code.

 -

-Concierge PT is ideal for anyone who values their time, wants a higher level of personalized care, and is ready to invest in their health and quality of life.
-Dr. Rachael works with clients recovering from neurologic conditions like stroke or Parkinson's disease, post-surgical orthopedic patients, and those simply looking to move better, feel stronger, and age well.
-If you've ever felt rushed, dismissed, or lost in the traditional healthcare system — this is for you.
+Concierge PT is a good fit for anyone who values their time and wants a higher level of personalized care.
+We work with clients recovering from neurologic conditions like stroke or Parkinson's disease, post-surgical orthopedic patients, and those looking to move better, feel stronger, and age well.

 -